sGabunia/circle-animation/README.md

+## Features

-# circle-animation
+- circle-animation
-# You can scale and fade circle
+- You can scale and fade circle
-# used Animated
+- used Animated
-# used Pressable component with ripple for android
+- used Pressable component with ripple effect for android